LeonardoZV/async-client-server-communication/README.md

 ![example-architecture](./webhooks/images/example-architecture.drawio.png)

 1. Source Server publishes the message in a AWS SNS topic.
-2. AWS SNS pushes the message to the destination server by doing a HTTP/S POST.
+2. AWS SNS pushes the message to the destination server by doing one of the fanout methods supported (being HTTP/S POST one of them).
 3. In case of a failure to send the message to the destination and after all retries, the message is published in a SQS queue for the desired error handling.

 ## ~~HTTP/2 Push (Server-to-Browser Communication)~~ :skull: